rayhagimoto/resume/README.md

 #### 📦 Custom Sections

-This resume template organizes each section (e.g. Education, Experience, Projects) into an `mdframed` block.
-The reason is to **prevent section titles from being visually separated from their content** — a common issue with page breaks in LaTeX.
+This resume template organizes each section (e.g. Education, Experience, Projects) into an `mdframed` block to **prevent section titles from being visually separated from their content**.

-Each section reads from a `content.yaml` file and loops over the entries using a custom LaTeX macro called `\BaseEntry`.
+The content is populated by using a Python script to interpret the `content.yaml`, then create the LaTeX source code using `jinja2` templating.
+The `jinja2` template can be found at [resume_template.tex](src/resume_template.tex).
+Most of the sections are styled using the `\BaseSection` and `\BaseEntry` LaTeX macros which are defined in [styles.cls](src/styles.cls).

 Here's an example of how the `education:` section is defined in YAML: